-A highly fulfilling aspect of my job is to enable planners and decision makers within the organizations to leverage technology like Anaplan to truly do their job.
-There has never been a job description that said you will spend 80% of your time reconciling data spread across hundreds of spreadsheets, and only 20% making sense out of it.
+A highly fulfilling aspect of my job is to enable planners and decision-makers within the organizations to leverage technology like Anaplan to truly do their job.
+There has never been a job description that said you will spend 80% of your time reconciling data spread across hundreds of spreadsheets and only 20 percent making sense out of it.

 It is rewarding to shift the paradigm so that technology is doing the messy work of consolidating, calculating, and standardizing data, and the majority of human capital is spent on value-added activities.
 When Accelytics’ team empowers large complex organizations with Anaplan implementations, I know it bolsters the morale of their employees, makes them proactive with decision making, invigorates intellectual stimulation, and ultimately improves their work/personal lives.
 Making a positive difference in the lives of our customers is a key motivator that fuels me every day!"
 Ash Jain, President & CEO Accelytics

 A big thank you to the Anaplan partners involved in this post.
 Do you have something to add to the conversation?
 Join the discussion in the comments below and share what you love about working in planning!

 Are you interested in being featured in the next Community roundtable post?
 Drop us a line at firstname.lastname@example.org, and let us know what’s on your mind.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.